hely09/Weather-app-using-API/README.md

-Here’s a clean, professional **README.md** for your Weather App project based on your code and structure.

----

 # 🌦️ Weather App

 A simple and responsive Weather Application built using **HTML, CSS, and JavaScript** that fetches real-time weather data using the **OpenWeatherMap API**.